 These developments have been well examined and critiqued by many social scientists, including anthropologists.
 Nonetheless they are also the reality in which a junior scholar such as myself must plan their career.
 While I plan to give the challenge of a more university oriented academic career my best shot, I have also sought to proactively maintain a ‘side-track’ (or ‘safety net’, even) of more applied work.
 Thus, when the impact of the Covid-19 pandemic made it timely for me to take a break from my PhD research activities, it was an opportunity for to refresh my consulting skills and re-engage with APCO for a placement.

 Styles of work in consulting can at first feel overwhelming for someone used to the predictable pace of the academic calendar and the methodical nature of university research.
 In consulting, many projects and individual tasks compete for your attention, with deadlines, priorities and timetables constantly shifting.
 But, once you adjust to this different pace, you may find that the strengths of an academic researcher—critical and creative thinking, and the an ability to organize knowledge and present it well in writing—can enable uniquely valuable contributions to a consulting team.
 I have found that learning to direct my own resources in a flexible and efficient way has also improved the quality of my academic work.

 My placement with APCO was helpful for maintaining and further developing the consulting ‘side track’ of my research career, allowing me to refresh my contacts and skills before returning to PhD work.
 Though the Grand Challenges scheme offers various unique placement opportunities from partners, there are also advantages to working with an existing contact as I did.
 The existing foundation of trust allows you to hit the ground running and immediately take on challenging work, enabling you to make the most of what is usually a relatively short placement period.”

-Sakari Mesimäki completed his internship with APCO Worldwide between July and December 2021
+Sakari Mesimäki completed his fellowship with APCO Worldwide between July and December 2021